Artan-Hysenaj/my-projects/README.md

 [DEMO](https://candid-travesseiro-2035f0.netlify.app)

-The My snippets project was an inspiration from a youtube video where the whole project was developed with NextJS ans some third-party libraries.
-In an attempted act of aggresion towards my boredom I decided to redo the whole thing with ReactJS and do everything myself wihour any third-party libraries.
+The My snippets project was an inspiration from a youtube video where the whole project was developed with NextJS and some third-party libraries.
+In an attempted act of aggresion towards my boredom I decided to redo the whole thing with ReactJS and do everything myself wihout any third-party libraries.
 Have a look at this working demo [Errday Snippets](https://candid-travesseiro-2035f0.netlify.app)